elbillyto/Trunks_Qin_Qout_client_udp_SIG_RT_MT/README.md

 At this moment a RT signal is raised and the handling function traces the RT-event and its associated value to a file for further exploitation.
 **Standard POSIX pthread** libraries are also used regarding thread POCs.
-The project could be a cross platform example provided we have the posix pthread porting.

 ## Code Example